The Pulse

 The speed trap device was placed along Route 66 in Middletown, also known as Washington Street, right between Woodgate Drive and George Street.
 That stretch sees heavy traffic daily, with a 35 mph speed limit as drivers head toward or out of the city’s business district.
 The camera is monitoring both directions — eastbound toward downtown and westbound heading to Middlefield and Meriden.

 This is not a random location.
-The City of Middleton Police Department’s statement on traffic enforcement cameras showed that around 30,000 vehicles pass through that area every day.
+The City of Middletown Police Department’s statement on traffic enforcement cameras showed that around 30,000 vehicles pass through that area every day.
 Data from April revealed that about three out of four drivers were going at least 10 mph over the speed limit.
 The worst case?
 Someone flying by at 73 mph.

 The location of the speed trap was chosen to help drivers slow down as they approach the retail area near Camp Street — a stretch of road that dips downhill.
 It is also a tricky intersection where a red light crosses Washington Street, and traffic tends to build up.
 Slowing cars in that area is one of the goals of the Safe Streets for All Safety Action Plan.